2014: Opening the Oregon Health Plan to more people

 This is happening because Oregon is opening the Oregon Health Plan to more people, as allowed under the federal health care law.

-Fast-track enrollment - Most people who will be eligible for OHP have already been screened
+Fast-track enrollment - Most people who are eligible for OHP have already been screened

 Fast-track enrollment is an easier way for qualified Oregonians to enroll in OHP.
 People who are eligible for fast-track enrollment do not need to apply through Cover Oregon or any other means because they have already been screened through other services.
-All they have to do is send back a completed "fast-track" form to enroll in coverage that starts January 1, 2014.
+All they have to do is send back a completed "fast-track" form to enroll in coverage.

 Fast-track enrollment is available to Oregonians who meet income and residency qualifications for the Oregon Health Plan, and: